When first starting on Pinterest, it can be very discouraging to see a low number of monthly viewers.

 Perhaps your pin titles are boring or your titles are hard to read on mobile devices.
 Maybe you didn’t pin a lot during that time frame or pinned more of other bloggers’ content.

-There might be external factors at play, such as the COVID-19 pandemic, too.
+There might be external factors at play, too.

-As a travel blogger, I saw my engagement plunge when the pandemic spread across the US this past Spring.
-Now that travel is slowly starting to open up, my engagement is also going back up.
+As a travel blogger, I saw my engagement plunge the previous 2 years.
+Now that travel is nearly back to normal, my engagement is also going back up.